Hypercubed/kroz/readme.md

-# Return to the Lost Adventures of Kroz
+# The Forgotton Adventures of Kroz

 ## Introduction